Air Conditioner Repairs In Mandeville LA

 The Most Common Issues with Limit Switches

-As with any equipment, components of your heating system can break this includes the limit switch.
+As with any equipment, components of your heating system can break including the limit switch.

 If your furnace’s blower continues to operate without cutting out, it may be that the limit switch is malfunctioning this is the most common problem of a problem.